santosh/maya-scripts/README.md

+# Maya Scripts

-All complete maya scrpits are pushed here.
+All complete maya scripts are pushed here.

+### Notable inclusions
+`removeInvalidClipboardData` - Handles buggy Maya paste from PyCharm `StairCreator` - A tool to create stairs with railing.